aschmidt75/ai-augmented-software-composition/README.md

 ![CC-BY-SA40](https://licensebuttons.net/l/by-sa/4.0/88x31.png)

+(C)opright 2025 aschmidt75

-(C)opright 2025 aschmidt75, CC-BY-SA 4.0 Creative Commons Attribution 4.0 International
+This is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.

+You should have received a copy of the license along with this work.
+If not, see <https://creativecommons.org/licenses/by-sa/4.0/>.